FarhanHyder/Solving-NQueens-Problem-with-Genetic-Algorithm/LOG.md

 update: NQueens has 100% test coverage.
 Wohooo! new selection method under study: Roulette Wheel Selection

+##### 08/04/2019
+update: Roulette Wheel Selection implemented halfway and still under study

 ### Notes for future:
     - fitness functions is being rounded to [0,100]. what if we don't round it. and just keep the most organic result for fitness. as, we are using roulette wheel to select crhomosomes after all.

+    - notes on find_pairs():
+        well, the way current func works:
+            > if population is odd
+                > then make a pair of the last chromosome with itself

+            > even if when then pop is even
+                > there might be some pairs with same chromosome

+        mating rules for this kinda situation:
+            > matie with an alien (randomly created chromosome)